mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 !!! info "@Record is not necessary"

     The `@Record` annotation isn't always mandatory.
 Sometimes, annotating the method solely with `@BuildStep` suffices to include it in the augmentation process.
-However, the `@Record` annotation becomes necessary when you intend to record a portion of runtime code.
+However, if you have the `@Record` annotation you need to have a `@Recorder` class injected in the method.

 There are two ways to generate a Build Item, the first one is returning the Build Item in method, and the second one is using the class `BuildProducer<T extends BuildItem>`.